FaustoLira/percent_bachelors_degrees_women_usa/README.md

 ## Technical Details

 - Created a dashboard of line charts illustrating the gender gap trend in bachelor's degrees awarded to women and men from 1970 to 2012.
-- Used Matplotlib for plotting and Seaborn to improve visual aesthetics and effectiveness.
+- Used Python packages such as Matplotlib for plotting and Seaborn to improve visual aesthetics and effectiveness.
 - Set axis limits and removed distractions to present clean and straightforward visualizations.

 ## Dependency Versions